peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Deprecated.</b> Renamed to RoundToIntegerNoRoundedFlag.

-Returns a decimal number with the same value as this object but rounded to an integer, without adding the `FlagInexact`  or `FlagRounded`  flags.
+Returns an arbitrary-precision decimal number with the same value as this object but rounded to an integer, without adding the `FlagInexact`  or `FlagRounded`  flags.

 <b>Parameters:</b>